 What are Special Damages?

 Special damages are items of loss that the claimant has incurred due to the accident.
 They are losses that can be precisely calculated.
-Some of the more common items of special damage that are claimed by those injured in non-fault accidents are:
+Some of the more common items of special damages claimed by those injured in non-fault accidents are:

-- loss of earnings (up to the date of trial or settlement of the case
+1. Loss of earnings (up to the date of trial or settlement of the case).

 Some items of special damage are specific to particular accident types, most noticeable road traffic accident claims: